MTstateIntroStats/IntroStatTextbook/docs/01-intro-to-data.md

 </tbody>
 </table>

-Considering data from each patient individually would be a long, cumbersome path towards answering the original research question.
+Considering data from each of the 451 patients individually would be a long, cumbersome path towards answering the original research question.
 Instead, performing a statistical data analysis allows us to consider all of the data at once.
 Table \@ref(tab:stentStudyResultsDFsummary) summarizes the raw data in a more helpful way.
 In this table, we can quickly see what happened over the entire study.